Amit Dutta: Nainsukh (2010)

-Since 2007, he has collaborated with the art historian Eberhard Fischer, researching in the Kangra Valley of Himachal Pradesh and eventually directed the feature film Nainsukh in 2010.
-The film is based on the biography of an 18th-century master painter of the same name belonging to the region.
-It premiered at the 67th Venice Film Festival, was presented in the 'World Cinema Spotlight' section of the San Francisco Film Festival, was showcased in MoMA, New York and travelled widely to many festivals including Rotterdam, Beijing and Vancouver Film Festivals among others.

-The 'Film Comment' magazine had rated "Nainsukh" as one of the top ten films of the 67th Venice Film Festival.
-The Ferroni Brigade group of film critics had nominated it as one of the best films of the 67th Venice film festival.
-Film critics at the "Senses of Cinema's poll have twice voted it among the best films (2010 and 2017).
-In 2024, The NewYorker listed "Nainsukh" among the best bio-pics ever made.
+Nainsukh premiered at the 67th Venice Film Festival; was presented in the World Cinema Spotlight section of the San Francisco Film Festival; was showcased at MoMA, New York; and travelled widely to many film festivals including Rotterdam, Beijing and Vancouver among others.
+Film Comment magazine rated the film as one of the top ten films of the 67th Venice Film Festival, and the Ferroni Brigade group of film critics nominated it as one of the best films of that same festival.
+Film critics polled by Senses of Cinema voted it among the best films of both 2010 and 2017), and in 2024, in The New Yorker, Richard Brody named Nainsukh (2010) among the best biographical films ever made.

-Nainsukh has received a great deal of appreciation from film critics and art-historians, Milo Beach stated, "I think that this will do more for public interest in Indian painting that all the many scholarly essays."
+Nainsukh has also received a great deal of appreciation from film critics and art historians.
+American art historian Milo Beach stated, "I think that this will do more for public interest in Indian painting than all the many scholarly essays."